Mydrov/hello-world/README.md

 # hello-world
 Hi, my name is Matt.
 I'm going to tell you right now that I am undoubtedly one of the worst coders you know.
 I created this GitHub account to change that and record my journey.

+For a little more background, I am currently a third year computer science major at Michigan State University.
+I couldn't take any coding classes during my freshman year since I didn't meet the math course prerequisites so I had my first ever coding class in my sophomore year so I am already a year behind most of other computer science majors in my grade.
+The coding class was about Python and I failed it once during the fall semester and barely passed it the semester after that.
+I only barely passed it because I used Chegg and ChatGPT.
+This hurt not only my integrity but my general knowledge of coding.
+I am currently learning C++; as I am typing this I am currently two weeks behind in all my courses including my C++ class.
+I am sick of being behind.
+I did all of this to myself.

+This is my official statement: I am going to have the greatest comeback ever.
+I am going to catch up with all my classes and work and have my life put together.
+I am going to do what I thought I can never do which is to get out of this hole I put myself in.
+This is my story.
+This marks the start of my journey.